IbrahimExe/PalmStation/README.md

 * Add better visuals, menus, sound effects and a high-score persistence layer
 * Export a web demo (WebRTC) using TensorFlow.js + MediaPipe on the browser

-## Contributing

-Contributions welcome!
-Fork, create a feature branch, add tests or scripts, and open a pull request.
-If you add a dataset or model, place it under `data/` or `models/` and add usage notes.

 ## Troubleshooting

 * If `mediapipe` import has a yellow squiggle in VS Code but the script runs, reselect the `.venv` interpreter and reload the window.
 Ensure the terminal is activated with `.\.venv\Scripts\Activate.ps1` on Windows.
 * If OpenCV camera doesn’t open, try different camera indices (`cv2.VideoCapture(1)`), close other apps using the camera (Zoom/Discord), and check Windows camera privacy settings.

-## License

-MIT — include a LICENSE file if you want to publish this publicly.

 ## Acknowledgments